RandomInternetPreson/Lucid_Autonomy/README.md

 Feel free to improve the code, I'll be working on better instructions (shorter more concise) and exploring differnet vision model options.

 Please consider contributing to oobabooga, they provide a valuable tool to the community :3

+Paper Citations (papers where I got the images):
+Markus Arndt and Klaus Hornberger.
+"Testing the Limits of Quantum Mechanical Superpositions."
+Nature Physics 10, 271-277 (2014).